Why Hire a Landscape Architect?

-This is highly dependent upon the size of the project, time of year, contractor schedule, number of trades involved and many other factors.
+This is highly dependent upon the size of the project, time of year, contractor schedule, number of trades involved, and many other factors.
 We make every effort to send out a written proposal for design services as soon as possible after visiting a site to discuss a potential project.
-At this time we can also outline a rough project schedule that corresponds to the scope of work.
+We can also outline a rough project schedule that corresponds to the scope of work.

 Will I need construction permits for my project?

 This depends on the type of work involved.
-The construction of new fences, retaining walls, pergolas, swimming pools and decks typically requires building permits.
-Building a patio on the existing grade, planting trees & shrubs, and removing small trees often does not require a permit.
-If your project is in Washington DC this is a helpful document; DCRA Building Permit Fact Sheet
+The construction of new fences, retaining walls, pergolas, swimming pools, and decks typically requires building permits.
+Building a patio on the existing grade, planting trees and shrubs, and removing small trees often does not require a permit.
+If your project is in Washington, D.C., you may want to review the DCRA Building Permit Fact Sheet.

 Can you help with drainage problems?

-- Install a fan- moving air makes it more difficult for mosquitoes to land and also reduces & disperses carbon dioxide, one of the primary attractive chemicals for mosquitoes A fan installed on a pergola over a terrace is a great way to keep mosquitoes away.
+- Install a fan – moving air makes it more difficult for mosquitoes to land and also reduces and disperses carbon dioxide, one of the primary attractive chemicals for mosquitoes; a fan installed on a pergola over a terrace is a great way to keep mosquitoes away

 - Use an organic spray